sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

 ### Fitting Roll Angle

 It's clear from the previous image that the image is rotated around the center of the moon.
-We can solve for this rotation by using a peak finding algorithm to locate the planets in the image.
+We can solve for this rotation by using a peak finding algorithm to locate the planets in the image and comparing these positions to the planets coordinates extracted from JPL Horizons.
 Doing this results in a {math}`-21.2^\circ` roll angle which we can add to our Maps metadata.

 ```{figure} ./artemis2_images/figure_5.svg